fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 Dead characters cannot practically be resurrected.
 It is literally *possible* to do, but so annoying as to never be worth your time.
 You're better off restoring from your last save game.
 If you really want to know, there are directions down at the bottom of this section.

 After combat ends, all non-Dead characters automatically heal Stun up to full.
 Health damage is permanent until you heal it.
-Between combats, the best way to restore Health points is to `(U)se` the *Bandage* skill. *Bandage* always works, takes no time (i.e. you can't be interrupted in the middle of healing your whole party even though it requires multiple actions), and always brings you up to (10+skill) Health.
+Between combats, the easiest way to restore Health points is to `(U)se` the *Bandage* skill. *Bandage* always works, takes no time (i.e. you can't be interrupted in the middle of healing your whole party even though it requires multiple actions), and always brings you up to (10+skill) Health.
 This is why it's important for your healer to have a skill value that's (nearly) high enough to heal your fighters.
 You'll pretty quickly develop the muscle memory of typing `(U)se (#) (S)kill (A)bility (B)andage` over and over.
 If you're clever when building your party and don't give your healer any other Ability skills (or any other skills at all), you can save keypresses.

 During combat, the only way to heal is through magic.
 Healing spells work so long as you have living casters with Power.
-You can also `(U)se` healing potions, of which you'll find a couple along the way.
+You can also `(U)se` a Healing Potion, of which you'll find a couple along the way.
 Healing magic restores Stun as well as Health, and will revive a Stunned character.
 It is totally possible (and often a good idea) to cast a healing spell on a character who *might* become Stunned during a round.
 If they are Stunned early in the round, the healing spell will revive them later, and they won't get shuffled to the bottom of the marching order at the end of the round if they're still standing.
 This is why it's not a bad idea to give your Druid a low DEX: they will act towards the end of the round, and *D:Cure All* is pretty awesome.

 Beware of the effects of magical healing on Health and Stun.
 As I said before, Stun is affected twice as much as Health, and that's true in both directions.
 If you're in a long, drawn-out battle, it's quite possible to run out of Stun a couple of times and find yourself dipping into the single digits of Health even after healing back up to near-full Stun.
 This is how characters die.
 Keep an eye on that orange bar.